iferdel/sensor-data-streaming-pubsub/README.md

 ### Simulation

 I'm thinking of simulating tens, hundreds and why not, thousands of sensors sending data.
+So not only the pubsub is being tested with this high throughput of data, but the database.

 ### Microservices Considered

-In addition to the sensor layer, three key microservices will form the core of this architecture:
+In addition to the sensor layer (client), three key microservices will form the core of this architecture:
     Sensor Control Panel: A service (or CLI tool) that interacts with each sensor to adjust operational parameters, such as putting a sensor to sleep or changing its sampling frequency.
     Sensor Data Capture: A horizontally scalable service (utilizing Kubernetes Horizontal Pod Autoscaling) that consumes sensor data and writes it to the database.
     Sensor Data Processing & Alarms: A service that analyzes incoming data to detect patterns or threshold violations and then triggers commands or alarms as needed.